What is an actuary

 - 4Continuing professional development (CPD) throughout one's career.

-The qualification system and standards in Kazakhstan are developed by the QCA.
+The qualification system and standards in Kazakhstan are developed by the KCA.